 Assumed prior knowledge

 Elementary calculus and linear algebra; basics of probability theory and statistics; basics of machine learning.
-Fluency in Python; basic command of Linux.
+Fluency in Python.

-The course provides an introduction to key concepts, algorithms, and architectures for neural networks, with strong emphasis on Deep Learning and its applications.
+The course provides an introduction to key concepts, architectures, and algorithms for Deep Learning and its applications.
 It covers the following topics:

 Algorithms for training MLPs: Stochastic Gradient Descent and its variants; Backpropagation

 Alternative activation and loss functions; Initialization, Regularization, Dropout, Batch Normalization